makersacademy/chitter-challenge/README.md

 This is my Makers weekend challenge for week 4.

+(Notes on styling: I experimented with css styling a bit, being heavily influenced by this [video](https://www.youtube.com/watch?v=O7WbVj5apxU))

 ### User stories
 (:heavy_check_mark: below means the user story has been implemented, :construction: below means the user story is in progress, :x: below means the user story has not yet been implemented)